JIITODC/JODC-Workshops/.github/ISSUE_TEMPLATE/talk-proposal.md

 ---
-name:
+name: Talk Proposal
-about:
+about: Template for making a new Talk proposal
-title:
+title: ''
-labels:
+labels: ''
-assignees:
+assignees: ''

 ---